breadcat/blog.minskio.co.uk/content/quotes/_index.md

 layout: page
 ---

 Quotes I've found in and around the Internet, collected because they make me smile.
+Check the page source if you want to see some commented sources.

 >:(){ :|: & };: <!-- bash forkbomb -->